LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 1. create the database if it doesn't already exist

-2. execute the `fhir-persistence-schema` utility with a db-type of `postgresql` to create the necessary schemas (tables, indices, stored procedures, etc)
+2. execute the `fhir-persistence-schema` utility with a db-type of `postgresql` to create the necessary schemas (tables, indices, functions, etc)

 An executable `fhir-persistence-schema` jar can be downloaded from the project's [Releases tab](https://github.com/IBM/FHIR/releases) and documentation can be found at https://github.com/IBM/FHIR/tree/master/fhir-persistence-schema.